 Hosting Certification steps

-Thank you for your interest in being certified under the Hosting Certification Framework.
+Register your interest in becoming certified under the Hosting Certification Framework.

 Next step – The Certifying Authority will confirm your registration and issue a Hosting Certification Assessment Pack to be completed.